 Second, it must be demonstrably likely to be effective in addressing that problem.
 Third, it must be proportional to the security benefit to be derived.
 In other words, you don't use a sledgehammer to kill a fly.
 And, finally it must be demonstrable that no less privacy invasive measure would suffice to achieve the same result.

 I believe that these tests must be applied to any proposal to install the surveillance cameras of the state on any of our city streets.
-And I believe that the proposal-certainly here in Hamilton-would fail every one of those tests.
+And I believe that the proposal - certainly here in Vancouver - would fail every one of those tests.

 When you go home at night, you probably close the blinds.
 It's not because you're trying to hide something.
 You just instinctively need your privacy, your freedom from being observed.
 If you're on a bus or a plane, and someone starts reading over your shoulder, you probably feel uncomfortable.
 What you're reading isn't a secret.
 It's just that your privacy is being invaded.

 If you've ever had your home or even your car broken into, you'll know that the sense of personal violation can be even worse than the actual loss of whatever was stolen.
 This essential human need, and fundamental right, is in danger of slipping away from us.
 And once it's lost, it will be very, very hard to get it back.

 We're living in a time when technological, social, and political developments threaten our privacy at every turn.
 That's why I believe that privacy will be the defining issue of this decade.
 We are at a crossroads: If the choices we make allow privacy to be destroyed, freedom will be destroyed with it.

 And if privacy is the defining issue of the decade, I believe that video surveillance is the defining issue within that broader issue.